 One of the critical decisions to be made when launching green procurement in your organization is how to account for a green preference in your proposal analysis.
 Two common methods are weighted average scorecarding and total cost of ownership analysis.

 Deciding between the two often depends on the market.
 If the market is one where green alternatives actually save costs over the life cycle of the purchased product or equipment, then total cost of ownership analysis is the proper method.
-Please see this Supply Excellence post about how Adobe is actually achieving ROI from its green procurements.

 However, some green alternatives have higher prices without a cost-saving benefit associated with them.
 You pay a premium for the comfort of knowing that you did something environmentally responsible.
 In these cases, you should use weighted average scorecarding.